Purpose:

 tests

-Undermining checks & balances: pressuring courts, inspectors general, prosecutors, or
+Undermining checks & balances: pressuring courts, inspectors general, prosecutors, or election officials

 Attacks on voting access or election administration: partisan control, intimidation,